rrthomas/beetle/README.md

 ## Installation and compatibility

-Beetle should work on any POSIX-1.2001-compatible system that uses two’s complement arithmetic.
+Beetle should work on any POSIX-1.2001-compatible system.

-Beetle has been tested on GNU/Linux with GNU C.
+Beetle has been tested on x86_64 GNU/Linux with GNU C.

 Previous releases were known to work on Acorn RISC OS 3, Digital UNIX V3.2, UNIX System V Release 4.0, ULTRIX 4.3, NetBSD 1.2, MSDOS 6, and